How to Coordinate a Science Week Event

 Think about the size of your event, and how many people you are going to need to plan, promote and run it.
 Who can help with ticketing, setting-up, presenting, helping on the day?
 Think community groups, local schools or colleges, businesses or members of the community for some volunteers that may be able to help.

-Get the right venue
+Choosing the right Venue/Platform

 Choose a venue for your event that makes it as easy as possible for the public to access.
 Businesses can invite participants to their premises.
 Or select a local venue that’s well known, easy to access and free of charge – local schools, colleges, community halls, book stores, workplaces, cafes or shopping centres.